 Dynaplug Pro Tubeless Tire Repair Kit Review

 Few motorcycle breakdowns are as common or as irritating as a flat tire.
 Even if you’re packing a plug kit, too often the glue has hardened from disuse and you’re still dead in the water.
-The beauty of the Dynaplug Pro Tubeless Repair Kit is that it can plug a tubeless tire quickly and easily, and doesn’t require glue.
+The beauty of the Dynaplug Pro Aluminum tire plug tool is that it can plug a tubeless tire quickly and easily, and it doesn’t require glue.

-When the inevitable happens, unscrew the end of the polyethylene plastic case and remove the Dynaplug Pro aluminum tool.
-Now unscrew the tool’s large knurled end to access the items stored inside.
-If the tire is leaking air, remove the offending object with the pliers you carry in your tool kit and insert the pointed “air stopper” from the Dynaplug kit.
-The kit also includes a clearing attachment, three hollow, metal insertion tubes and eight repair plugs.
-No glue is required because the plugs are gummy and sticky.
+When the inevitable happens, open the polyethylene plastic case and remove the Dynaplug Pro Aluminum canister.
+Now unscrew its large knurled end to expose the five items stored inside.
+If the tire is leaking air, remove the offending object with the pliers you carry in your toolkit and insert the pointed “air stopper” from the Dynaplug kit.
+There are also three repair plugs, which consist of a hollow, reusable metal tube with a pointed metal tip that attaches to a gummy rubber plug an inch long.
+No glue is required because the plug is so gummy and sticky.

 To test the unit, I pounded a finishing nail into a tubeless motorcycle tire that was about to be replaced, then removed it with pliers.
-When the air rushed out I rammed home the air stopper tool, which did its job.
-Then I unscrewed the nose piece from the Dynaplug Pro tool, and placed a repair plug (which resembles a tiny rocket) over the projection at its small end.
-Screwing the nose piece on again held the plug in place.
-By reinstalling the heavy knurled rear section, the tool became a very handy unit that fit my palm nicely.
+When the air rushed out, I rammed home the air stopper tool, which did its job.
+Now I unscrewed the nosepiece from the Dynaplug canister, and placed a repair plug (which resembles a tiny rocket) over the projection at its small end.
+Screwing the nosepiece on again held the plug in place.
+By reinstalling the heavy knurled rear section, the canister now becomes a very handy unit that fit my palm nicely.

 I moistened the tip (saliva is always handy) and tried pushing the repair plug straight in, but the finishing nail had not left a large enough hole.
-I unscrewed the nose piece and replaced the repair plug with the clearing attachment, an abrasive shaft that will enlarge the hole with a bit of prodding.
-With the hole cleared, I reattached the repair plug, shoved it in until it stopped then withdrew the tool, leaving the plug in place (its small metal tip drops inside the tire).
-The application of a bit more saliva to the plug showed a slight seepage of air; I installed another plug, and it held.
-Of course, you need a source of air to re-inflate the tire, which means packing CO2 cartridges or a pump (such as Dynaplug’s Mini Pro Inflator, $79.99).
+I unscrewed the nosepiece and replaced the repair plug with the “clearing attachment” (the fifth item).
+It’s an abrasive shaft that will enlarge the hole with a bit of prodding.
+With that done, I reattached the repair plug, shoved it in until it stopped, then withdrew the tool, leaving the plug in place (its small metal tip drops inside the tire).
+The application of a bit more saliva to the plug showed just a slight seepage; I installed another plug, and it held.
+Of course, you would still need a source of air for re-inflation of the tire, which means packing a pump or CO² cartridges.

-The kit is intended for tubeless tires only, and if the first plug doesn’t fully stop the leak, Dynaplug states that a second or even a third may be utilized.
-It also states that the repair is permanent, but I would consider it an emergency, temporary situation and replace the plugged tire as soon as possible.
+The kit is intended only for tubeless tires, and if the first plug doesn’t fully stop the leak, Dynaplug states that a second or even a third may be utilized.
+It also states that the repair is permanent, but I would consider it an emergency, temporary situation and replace the plugged tire immediately.

-The Dynaplug Pro Tubeless Tire Repair Kit is packed in a polyethylene case just about 4 inches long and includes the Dynaplug Pro tool, three repair plugs, three insertion tubes, one air stopper, one clearing tool attachment and one pipe cleaner.
-Packed in a separate small bag are five additional tire repair plugs that can be placed in the reusable insertion tubes.
-The whole kit is very compact and can fit easily into a jacket or tank bag pocket.
+The Dynaplug Pro Aluminum is packed in a polyethylene case just 37⁄8 inches long that includes the aluminum body, three tire repair plugs, one air stopper and one clearing tool attachment.
+Packed in a separate small bag are five additional tire repair plugs (with tips) that can be placed in the reusable tubes.
+The whole system is very compact and can fit easily into a jacket or tankbag pocket.

-The Dynaplug Pro Tubeless Tire Repair Kit works well, is made in the USA, and while its $59.99 price tag may seem steep, think of what you would pay to get going again while standing beside the road with a flat.
-Consider it a good investment.
+The Dynaplug Pro Aluminum works well, is made in the USA, and while its $59.99 price tag may seem steep, consider what you would pay to get going again while standing beside the road with a flat.
+I consider it a good investment.